typicode/json-server/README.md

 { "id": 1, "title": "json-server", "author": "typicode" }
 ```

-Also, if you make POST, PUT, PATCH or DELETE requests, changes will be automatically saved to `db.json` using [lowdb](https://github.com/typicode/lowdb).
+Also, if you make POST, PUT, PATCH or DELETE requests, changes will be automatically and safely saved to `db.json` using [lowdb](https://github.com/typicode/lowdb).

 ## Routes

 Based on the previous `db.json` file, here are all the default routes.
-You can also add [other routes](#add-routes).
+You can also add [other routes](#add-routes) using `--routes`.

 ```
 GET    /posts